Skip to main content

 If you need to track stock in accounting, you can periodically create manual journal entries based on information available in Katana to keep your stock up-to-date in accounting.
 The frequency of making these journal entries depends on your requirements and preferences - weekly, monthly, quarterly, or yearly, for example.

-In the following example, we make adjustments on a monthly basis and, prior to the journal entries, don't record any stock or COGS for the period.
-We recognized all material and salary expenses when they occurred.
-Our Income Statement for last month looks like this:
+In the following example, adjustments are made on a monthly basis and, prior to the journal entries, stock or COGS for the period aren't recorded.
+All material and salary expenses were recognized when they occurred.
+The Income Statement for the last month looks like this:

 Balance sheet as at the end of the period: